Guide Your Education

 It is helpful to understand the educational qualifications required for the types of opportunities you intend to apply to.
 Most employers and graduate schools do not indicate a preference between applicants who have a Bachelor of Arts (B.A.) versus a Bachelor of Science (B.S.) degree.
 However, some STEM-related opportunities do indicate a preference.
 Specifically, options that involve rigorous laboratory work are more likely to prefer a B.S. degree.
 In contrast, graduate programs in Clinical Healthcare (e.g., Medical School, Dental School, PA School) do not have a degree preference as long as all prerequisite coursework is fulfilled.

 For specific majors that offer both a B.A. and B.S. options, the best degree to choose will vary case-by-case basis.
+If you want to learn more about what degree might be best for you, we encourage you to talk to a Career Services representative through our appointments or drop-in hours.

 Use our Career Exploration page to get a sense of which type of degree best matches the career opportunities that interest you.